Create sites

 • Details Menu—For polygon and geography locations, view reports run on the site.
 For point locations, view site attributes, add an image to the site attributes, and view reports run on the site.

-• Options Preferences—Alter colors for site fill and border and adjust color transparency.
+• Options Preferences—Alter colors for the site fill and border and adjust color transparency.
 Click Clear site to remove the site from the map, but keep it in the project contents.

 Use a site's action menu